 With personalised medicine, stem cells and the prospect of gene editing at the forefront of healthcare research, it has never been more exciting to be a biomedical scientist.

 This MSc combines cutting-edge theory with the practical, applied skills you will need to become an effective researcher or industry specialist.
 Our teaching draws directly from our research, meaning you will be working with academics who are leading in the field.
 You will benefit from state-of-the-art facilities in the York Biomedical Research Institute, and expertise spanning several areas relevant to molecular medicine, including cancer, immunology, microbiology, neuroscience and parasitology.

 This course is an ideal next step for students with a BSc who are interested in pursuing a career in research or industry.

-You will complete a mix of research-led taught modules and valuable skills training to prepare you for the Independent Study Module, in which you will join one of our research teams to carry out a laboratory research project.
+You will complete a mix of research-led taught modules, a group project, and valuable skills training to prepare you for the Independent Study Module, in which you will join one of our research teams to carry out a laboratory research project.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.